My mom caught me and I promised not to do it again. Staring at the sun will blind you.

 Sun gazing isn't a quick miracle fix.

 Some effects are immediately apparent: I felt heightened clarity, peace, and calm energy.
-I left my second feeling focused and compassion for others.
+I left my second feeling focused and compassionate for others.

 Benefits like repairing vision, and reducing appetite take months.